awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-dash-packager.md

    The options are `HTTP-HEAD`, `HTTP-ISO`, `HTTP-XSDATE`, and `NONE`\.
 This value will be set as the `@schemeIdURI` attribute for the `UTCTiming` element in the outbound Media Presentation Description\.
 For information about `UTCTiming`, see [DASH](https://www.iso.org/standard/79884.html), UTC Timing Descriptor, 5\.8\.4\.11\.

 1. \(Optional\) In **UTC timing URI**, specify a URI to use for UTC synchronization\.
 This is the URI used to fetch the timing data according to the scheme defined by **UTC timing**\.
 This value is only valid if **UTC timing** is not `NONE`\.
 This value will be set as the `@value` attribute for the `UTCTiming` element\.
 For information about `@value`, see [DASH](https://www.iso.org/standard/79884.html), DASH UTC Timing Schemes, 5\.8\.5\.7\.

+1. \(Optional\) To include an additional I\-frame only stream along with the other tracks in the manifest, select **Include IFrame only stream**\.
+MediaPackage generates an I\-frame only stream from the first rendition in the manifest\.
+The service inserts an `>EssentialProperty schemeIdUri="http://dashif.org/guidelines/trickmode" value="X"/>` descriptor, where *X* is the ID of the original Adaptation set, and then generates and includes an I\-frame only rendition in the stream\.
+If you use encryption, MediaPackage encrypts the I\-frame only rendition with the same content key as the original video rendition\.
+This rendition enables player functionality like fast forward and rewind\.

 1. For  **Period triggers**, choose how AWS Elemental MediaPackage creates media presentation description \(MPD\) periods in the DASH output manifest\.
 Choose from the following:
    + **None** – MediaPackage doesn't create additional periods\.
 It formats the manifest as a single period and doesn't include SCTE\-35 markers in the segments\.